jbnunn/TwitchRobot/README.md

 ### Configure AWS IoT Certificates

 You'll need to create certificates in order to securely communicate with the robot over MQTT.
-Follow [Create and Register an AWS IoT Device Certificate](https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-create.html) and save the certificates you generate to the `lambda/certs/` folder.
+Follow [Create and Register an AWS IoT Device Certificate](https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-create.html) and save the certificates you generate to the `certs/` and `lambda/certs/` folder.

 ### Install the official [AWS IoT Device SDK](https://github.com/aws/aws-iot-device-sdk-python) for Python